m2osw/snapcpp/README.md

 In other words, you do not need to have a cluster to work on Snap!
 Websites as a developer.
 You can even have a single Cassandra node.
-It will be somwhat slower, but it is bearable.
+It will be somewhat slower, but it is bearable.
 Of course, as a developer with a single node, you may lose the data in that node, but I would imagine it would only be test data...

 ## A Snap!
 Websites Cluster

 The following images shows you an installation example.
 The cloud represents clients accessing your Snap! environment.
-The Apache + snap.cgi represents access points (you can have as many as you want to load balance the incoming hits).
+The `Apache + snap.cgi` represents access points (you can have as many as you want to load balance the incoming hits).
 All the other computers can be 100% private (i.e. no direct access to the Internet).
-The snapserver computers represent the frontend of Snap!
+The `snapserver` computers represent the frontend of Snap!
 (middle-end as far as the cluster is concerned.)
-At some point snap.cgi will be smart enough to auto-load balance your stack, right now we just use a simple round robin DNS definition.
+At some point `snap.cgi` will be smart enough to auto-load balance your stack, right now we just use a simple round robin DNS definition.
 The Cassandra computers each run one node.
 Those must have at least 4Gb of RAM in a valid live system.
 The snapbackend run CRON like tasks.
-However, those are dynamic and receive a PING message from the snapserver whenever a client makes a change (on a POST).
+However, those are dynamic and receive a PING message from the `snapserver` whenever a client makes a change (on a POST).
 So really it does work in the background but instantly once data to crunch is available.